SE-GUC/ByteMe/README.md

 - Search, Update, Create, and Delete mechanisms must be implemented.
 - Move announcements, FAQs and AWG pages to seperate site (AWG Platform)
-- Merchandise cart can be implemented later.
 - Title margins and sizing needs to become consistent.
 - Academic Library should be seperated by year.[OMAR]
-- AWG platform home page
+- AWG platform home page ,Move announcements, FAQs and AWG pages to seperate site (AWG Platform)